Can a Parent Actually Hurt Their Child’s Chances of Being Bilingual?

 One of the common worries parents have regarding teaching their child a foreign language when they’re not native is wondering if their child will develop their accent.
 Again, this depends on the amount of exposure your child has to various native speakers.
 If you are the only point of contact your child has for the target language, then, yes, your child will develop an accent similar to yours.

 However, this is not a bad trait.
 Having a heavy accent in a foreign language is better than not knowing how to speak a foreign language at all.
 If your child has access to native speakers, a babysitter, a caregiver at the daycare, or a teacher at the school, then his or her accent may be less pronounced.
 Keep in mind that many bilingual people have accents in their second language to some degree.
+How you pronounce words isn’t a measure of success.
+Getting your child to be comfortable with the language is how they become bilingual.

 Remember that we live in a world rich in resources created by native speakers that you can use to help your child learn native levels of the target language.
 This includes many books, toys, and tv shows to help your child expand their abilities.
-There’s also movies you can watch with your child and games you can play that will focus on using the target language.
+There are also movies you can watch with your child and games you can play that will focus on using the target language.
 Nursery rhymes and songs are great resources as well.

 You can also look outside the home for additional resources.
 If you can, enroll your child in a preschool program that prioritizes the target language.
 You can even hire a babysitter to care for your child who only speaks the target language him or her.
 The most important aspect to remember is to keep a continuous inflow of resources for your child to develop his or her language skills.
+Finding fun resources is an important part of knowing how to raise a bilingual child.

 If you’re speaking with your child and can’t remember a word, it’s okay to revert to your native language.
 The priority is being able to use what you know but in a way that reflects your enjoyment of the language.
 What you do not want to do is create a feeling of annoyance at speaking in the target language.
 For your child to have the best experience, he or she needs to know that you enjoy talking in the target language.